 - Comment on any article, or leave a peer review

-One of the coolest things about ScienceOpen is that anyone, no matter your academic status, can engage with any of 31 million article records on our platform.
+One of the coolest things about ScienceOpen is that anyone, no matter your academic status, can engage with any of over 60 million article records on our platform.
 We don’t discriminate again, but we do moderate through ORCID.
 If you don’t have enough ‘ORCID cred’ yet, but want to leave a peer review, simply drop us an email and we’ll enable this feature for you.
 We never say no.

 Peer review at ScienceOpen: Surprisingly simple!